 U.S. Federal Laws and Regulations

-The U.S. Physician Payment Sunshine Act, a provision of the Patient Protection and Affordable Care Act, is a U.S. federal law that requires pharmaceutical, biologic and medical device manufacturers to track and report payments and transfers of value provided to U.S. physicians and teaching hospitals.
+The U.S. Physician Payment Sunshine Act (also referred to as the Open Payments Program), a provision of the Patient Protection and Affordable Care Act, is a U.S. federal law that requires pharmaceutical, biologic and medical device manufacturers to track and report payments and transfers of value provided to U.S. physicians and teaching hospitals.
 If a company such as Boston Scientific makes a "payment or transfer of value" to a U.S. physician or teaching hospital (for example, a meal, travel, lodging, etc.), the company must provide information about the interaction to the U.S. government.
 The U.S. Sunshine Act applies to interactions with U.S. physicians regardless of the country where those interactions occur.

 Payments and transfers of value that Boston Scientific must capture and report include expenses such as travel, lodging and meals, consulting payments, royalty payments and licensing fees, research and clinical-trial related expenditures, educational items such as textbooks and journal reprints, training and education expenses, educational and research grants, and charitable donations, among others.